A State-by-State Guide to Temporary and Short-Term Disability

 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard trained lawyers has a combined 15+ years of legal experience, and have helped over 10,000 Americans apply for disability benefits.

 You may also be eligible for state disability insurance.
 Called Short-Term Disability (SDI) or Temporary Disability Insurance (TDI) depending on where you live, these programs are faster and easier to get than disability from the SSA.
-You can also get them while you're applying for SSA benefits, making them a great option if your state offers them.
+You can also get them while you're applying for SSA benefits or VA benefits, making them a great option if your state offers them.

 To help you get benefits, we’ll explain what SDI and TDI are which states offer these programs, how you can qualify, and if you should apply for these instead of federal disability benefits.